EdiWang/Moonglade.Email/README.md

 This Function sets HTML template and send email notifications to blog administrator or users.

-> Note: This notification API is just a simple toy.
-It doesn't use standard message queues service or a database storage to ensure notification delivery, neither can this handle high amount of concurrent traffic.
-If you are looking for an enterprise level notification service, this is NOT what you should use.

 ## Get Started

 Tools | Alternative